ruchspatil/ruchspatil/README.md

 👩🏻‍🎓 About me

-• Pronouns : She/her
+• 👧🏻 Pronouns : She/her
-• Completed 3 Year Diploma in Computer Engineering
+• 🏅 Completed 3 Year Diploma in Computer Engineering
-• Currently Pursuing graduation in Data science Engineer
+• 🕵🏻‍♀️ Currently Pursuing graduation in Data science Engineer
+• 🌱 Learning : Python, Java, JS, C, C++

 <!--
 **Ruchita-Patil/Ruchita-Patil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.